biocore/songbird/README.md

 ### Importing data into QIIME 2
 Once QIIME 2 is properly interfaced with Songbird, you can import your BIOM tables into QIIME 2 "Artifacts."
-Starting from the Songbird root folder, you can import this dataset into QIIME 2 by running:
+Starting from the Songbird root folder, let's import the Redsea example data into QIIME 2 by running:

 ```
 qiime tools import \